Student contribution amounts

 |Band 1: Humanities, behavioural science, social studies, education (see Notes), clinical psychology, foreign languages, visual and performing arts, nursing (see Notes)||$0 – $6,256|

-- Education and nursing students who began their course as a Commonwealth supported student before 1 January 2010 may be charged less than the 2016 maximum amount listed above for units in education and nursing.
+NOTES: Education and nursing students who began their course as a Commonwealth supported student before 1 January 2010 may be charged less than the 2016 maximum amount listed above for units in education and nursing.

 How can I work out my student contribution amount?

-Remember, the ranges in Tables 1 are based upon a student being enrolled full-time (normally 8 units per year), which is why you need to know what the equivalent full-time study load (EFTSL) value of your unit is so that you can use the formula below to work out how much you will need to pay for each unit.
+Remember, the ranges in Table 1 are based upon a student being enrolled full-time (normally 8 units per year), which is why you need to know what the equivalent full-time study load (EFTSL) value of your unit is so that you can use the formula below to work out how much you will need to pay for each unit.

 How do I calculate the student contribution amount for an individual unit?